rebelsky/csc151/outlines/bodies/hop.md

 Background: The Value of Repetition
 -----------------------------------

-* The following is variant of something my colleague John Stone says ...
+*The following is variant of something my colleague John Stone says ...*

+You learn from reading.

 * The first time you read a new procedure structure (such as recursion over a list), you learn something.
 * The second time you read the same structure, you learn something else.
 * The third time, you learn a bit more.
 * After that, reading doesn't give much benefit.

+You learn from writing.

 * The first time you write the same structure, you learn something more about that structure
 * The second time, you learn even more.
 * The third time, you learn a bit more.
-* After that, there's no benefit.
+* After that, there's almost no benefit.

-* So ... extract the common code so you don't have to write it again.
+So ... extract the common code so you don't have to write it again.

 Procedures as First-Class Values
 --------------------------------

+* We'll look at one way to achieve our guiding principles and write common code.
 * The big picture ideas:
     * You can write procedures (like `map`) that take other procedures as parameters.
     * You can write procedures (like `left-section` and `compose`) that return other procedures.
     * Doing so makes your code better.
-* So, procedures are, in effect, a new type of value.
+* Procedures are, in effect, yet another kind of value.
 What are the questions we normally ask about new types of values?
 * Taking a procedure as a parameter is easy.
 You just include it as a normal parameter and use it as a normal procedure.
 <pre>